Lansdowne Building: History

 The building was commissioned by Maharaja Chamarajendra Wadiyar X to honour the visit of the Viceroy and Governor General of India Henry Petty-Fitzmaurice, the Marquess of Lansdowne.

 Building collapse

 Mysore City Corporation, the gatekeeper of the building, had formed a committee in the 2000s, headed by Sangameshwara, the then-Principal of Sri Jayachamarajendra College of Engineering, to study the fate of the structure.
-It was reported that the building was dilapitated and could sustain damages during the ensuing monsoon.
+It was reported that the building was dilapidated and could sustain damages during the ensuing monsoon.
 A part of the building collapsed in August 2012, killing 4 people; following this, a task force committee was formed by the Government of Karnataka for restoration.
 Before the restoration could be completed, an arch at the Devaraja Market collapsed on 28 August 2016, resulting in halting of the restoration process at Lansdowne Building, too.
-Reconstruction of both Lansdowne Building and Devaraja Market are awaited, and it was estimated that INR 135 crore (USD 18mn) may be invested for the purpose.
+Reconstruction of both Lansdowne Building and Devaraja Market are awaited, and it was estimated that INR 135 crore (US$18mn) may be invested for the purpose.